-There are two monuments to O’Neal’s Brigade, one northwest of Gettysburg on Oak Hill (Tour map: North Confederate Avenue) and the second southeast of town on East Confederate Avenue (Tour map: East Confederate Avenue).
+There are two monuments to O’Neal’s Brigade, one northwest of Gettysburg on Oak Hill (North Confederate Avenue tour map) and the second southeast of town on East Confederate Avenue (East Confederate Avenue tour map).

 The brigade was commanded at the Battle of Gettysburg by Colonel Edward A. O’Neal of the 9th Alabama Infantry, an Alabama judge and lawyer.
 O’Neal had been commanding the brigade since March, when its commander, Robert Rodes, had been promoted to division command.
 O’Neal had been appointed brigadier general after the Battle of Chancellorsville, but Robert E. Lee had held up his apointment, which was then cancelled by President Davis.